 * From the diver’s mouth through an inflation valve (a backup safety feature)

 When the diver wants less buoyancy, air can be released from the bladder using a vent valve.
 There are usually two vent valves – one on the top to the BCD and one on the bottom.
 Additionally, there is an over-pressure relief valve that automatically operates when the bladder is overfilled or when the diver is ascending.

 BCDs also have a place to fit the air cylinder as well as pockets for weights.
 It is designed with clips to keep air hoses in place and prevent tangling.

-The jacket-style BCD is the most popular type for children.
+Jacket-style BCD’s are the most popular type for children.
 The BCD should be durable and easy to operate.
-For safety, it should have clear marking on the shoulders for adults and diving buddies to see easily.
+For safety, it should have clear markings on the shoulders for adults and diving buddies to see easily.

 Wetsuits hold a small film of water between the suit and your child’s skin.
 His body warms the water, which then acts as an insulation layer.
 This keeps him from being overly affected by cold water or harsh changes in temperature.

 Wetsuits are designed to be flexible so that the child can move comfortably both in the water and onshore.
 Short sleeve wetsuits increase the child’s arm mobility.